pmareke/python-boilerplate/README.md

 - `reformat`: Formats the code.
 - `test`: Run all the tests.

+**Important: Please run the `make local-setup` command before starting with the code.**

-_In order to create a commit you have to pass the pre-commit phase which run the check and test commands._
+_In order to create a commit you have to pass the pre-commit phase which runs the check and test commands._

 ## Packages